garethjmsaunders/digital-code-style-guide/t4-names.md

 ## 5. Content types (using)

-When using content types, content item names SHOULD include the content type name followed by a short description of its use.
+When using content types, content item names MUST include the content type name followed by a short description of its use.
 This makes it easier for users to understand the structure of the page.

+* Must begin with the content type name.
+* Content type and short description MUST be separated by a space, hyphen and space, thus: `Content type - Description`.
-* Separate the content type name from the description by a space-hyphen-space.
+* Both content type and description MUST begin with a capital letter.
+* MUST use only A-Z, a-z, 0-9, spaces or hyphens.
+* MUST NOT end with a full-stop.
+* MAY use abbreviations only if these are well known.

+Good examples

 ```
+Code - Facts and figures page
+General - Banner style
 Navbox - Guardbridge energy project
+Page title - Facts and figures
 Staff profile - Professor Sally Mapstone, Principal
 ```